What Apollo Program Success Can Teach Indy Developers in the 2020s

 On December 18, 2023, I found “What made Apollo a success?” on Hacker News.
 It was a simple link to this 86-page compilation of eight articles1 from the March 1970 issue of Astronautics & Aeronautics, a publication of the American Institute of Aeronautics and Astronautics.

+George M. Low was the manager of the Apollo Spacecraft Program Office and 14th President of Rensselaer Polytechnic Institute, my alma mater.
 Since I am a huge George Low2 fan, I immediately downloaded it, and started looking for articles written by him.

 My interest is part of a larger personal quest to understand George Low, the man.
 That began for me with the accolades that Terry Butryn, Ken Hammond, and Mike Sadeghpour, fellow alumni of Rensselaer Polytechnic Institute (RPI), gave to him3,4.